dataspacedatalife/connector/README.md

    gradiant-main-tls       True    gradiant-main-tls       1m
 ```

-Once `READY` is `True`, your participant is fully deployed, secured with HTTPS, and accessible at your domain (e.g., `https://conector-xdatashare.gradiant.org`).
+Once `READY` is `True`, the participant is fully deployed, secured with HTTPS, and accessible at the domain (e.g., `https://conector-xdatashare.gradiant.org`).

 ### 4. Participant Chart (participant-chart)